Limbicnation/blender2houdini-exporter/README.md

 # Blender to Houdini Exporter

 This is a Blender add-on that exports selected objects to FBX and launches Houdini.
+To export your work from Houdini to Blender, you can use the provided HDA (Houdini Digital Asset)

 # Features